Three tips that can make a large garden easier to manage

 If you want to spend less time looking after your garden and more time enjoying the fruits of your labour with friends and family then ensuring it’s an easier to manage space with low-maintenance plants could be just the thing.

-There are a few key changes you could make to your larger garden to make it easier to manage this spring.
-Try these 3 simple steps to help you achieve a beautiful, low-maintenance garden you can enjoy all year round.
+Try these three simple steps to help you achieve a beautiful garden you can enjoy all year round.

 Step 1.
 Understand your space

-Take a good look at the space you have available, perhaps even draw it out or have someone do this for you.
-Understanding the area available, as well as your goals for the garden, will help you make key decisions when it comes to managing your large garden.
+Take a good look at the space you have available, perhaps even draw an outline of what you have to work with.
+Understanding the area available, as well as your goals for the garden, will help when it comes to making key decisions for managing a large garden.

-Turf is great way to get healthy-looking, green grass all year round, without the effort of spending long hours mowing, fertilizing or any upkeep at all!
+Turf is great way to ensure you have healthy-looking, green grass all year round, without the effort of spending long hours mowing, fertilizing or any upkeep at all!
 Turf is easy to purchase online, but it’s best to have it installed by professionals to make sure it’s done properly and there are no problems in the future.

-By adding a stylish Rattan seating area, dining table or even a barbeque, you could give your garden that bit of extra personality and comfort it’s been missing and make great use of the available space.
-This could be the perfect setting for relaxing and entertaining all year round!
+Both options are incredibly versatile and with the addition of a comfortable seating area, or even a barbeque you can give your garden added personality and make it the perfect spot for entertaining.
+It could be the perfect setting for relaxing and entertaining all year round!

 Like to entertain?
-Learn how you can create the perfect evening garden for you and your guests to enjoy this year in our blog.
+Learn how you can create the perfect evening garden for you and your guests to enjoy.